yangxubiao/GitStaudy/readme.txt

-this is fist line  prop aa
+this is fist line  prop AA